-Net earnings for the second quarter of 2018 of \$16.1 million decreased \$18.5 million compared to the second quarter of 2017.
-Net earnings for the first half of 2018 of \$30.2 million decreased \$26.9 million compared to the same period in 2017.
-These decreases were primarily due to the lower gross profit and higher restructuring, acquisition-related and Toronto transition charges recorded in the second quarter and first half of 2018 as compared to the prior year periods, all as discussed above.
+Net earnings for the third quarter of 2018 of \$8.6 million decreased \$26.2 million compared to the third quarter of 2017.
+Net earnings for the first nine months of 2018 of \$38.8 million decreased \$53.1 million compared to the same period in 2017.
+These decreases were primarily due to higher other charges (primarily restructuring charges, Acquisition Costs, and Toronto transition costs), finance costs and income tax expenses recorded in the third quarter and first nine months of 2018 as compared to the prior year periods, all as discussed above.

-Recent Acquisitions and Program Transfer:
+Acquisition Activity and Program Transfer:

 In November 2016, we acquired the business assets of Karel.
 The Karel acquisition supported our strategy to accelerate our growth in the aerospace and defense market through the addition of value-add capabilities and services.
-In April 2018, we completed the acquisition of U.S.-based Atrenne (see "Overview - Recent developments" above).
-Both acquisitions pertain to our ATS segment.
+In April 2018, we completed the acquisition of U.S.-based Atrenne.
+In October 2018, we announced our execution of a definitive agreement to acquire Impakt.
+See "Overview - Recent developments" above.
+There can be no assurance that the Impakt acquisition will be completed when anticipated, or at all.
+Our acquisitions of Karel and Atrenne, as well as our potential acquisition of Impakt, pertain to our ATS segment.